Module tf.about.install

 You need to do this every time when you open a new terminal and

-want to run Text-Fabric.
+want to run TF.

 If you get tired of this, you can add this to your .bashrc